 Generally speaking, all the major big-budget Hollywood movies will order a few rounds of Wild Posts.
 The cool thing is that Wild Posts are generally a little more creative with fewer rules.

 We art directors usually build Wild Posts in a 3 part connecting series, like a triptych.
-Each individual poster has dimensions of 13.5 inches wide and 20.5 inches tall, but you can build your “comp” in the full dimension size of 40.5 inches wide and 20.5 inches tall.
+Each individual poster has dimensions of 13.5 inches wide and 20.5 inches tall, but you can build your “comp” in the total dimension size of 40.5 inches wide and 20.5 inches tall.

-If you are making Wild Posts for your own movie, then you may want to save money and go out and post them yourself.
+If you are making Wild Posts for your own movie, you may want to save money and go out and post them yourself.
 Just beware, posting Wild Posts on private property can be illegal, so identify your city laws before proceeding.

-Outdoor Billboards
+Outdoor Billboards & Bus Stop Posters

-If that’s the case, you will need to design an amazing and enticing billboard.
-Billboards need to be striking and easy to read, so be sure the type isn’t too abstract, and the imagery translates.
-If you want to buy billboard space, you can usually find companies that specialize in billboards.
+Billboards must be striking and easy to read, so be sure the type isn’t too abstract, and the imagery translates.
+If you want to buy billboard space, you can usually find companies specializing in billboards.

-They will give you billboard street locations, average traffic count and sizes.
+They will give you billboard street locations, average traffic count, and sizes.

 The dimensions we design with at agencies are usually 30 inches wide and 8.75 inches tall at 150 DPI.
 However, there are numerous different sizes of billboards out there, so be sure to get the specs from the billboard company.